 - appreciate the role of ethics, values and norms in producing culturally attuned and effective conservation interventions

 - embrace the implications of new technological forces for the future of biodiversity science and management

 - link theory, hypothesis, methods, data and field work so as to identify and develop advanced research questions and design.

-The objectives are delivered through nine core modules, covering conservation landscapes, conservation biogeography, conservation governance, ecosystems, biodiversity informatics, conservation and society, environmental economics and policy, and research design and research methods.
+The objectives are delivered through nine core modules: conservation landscapes, conservation biogeography, conservation governance, ecosystems, species responses to climate change, conservation and society, economics of the environment, professional research practice and research methods.
 The core modules are assessed by written examination.

-Teaching takes place through lectures, seminars and workshops which provide in-depth exploration of key issues.
+Teaching takes place through lectures, seminars, workshops and study days, which provide in-depth exploration of key issues.
 The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.
 In the second year you will work on your thesis project with the support of a specialist supervisor.